KunalKokate/OpenROAD_7nmDesignContest_by_VSD_UCSD/README.md

 Change directory to the ORFS folder and install all the dependencies using the script.
 The script installs all the required dependencies and packages for the OpenROAD flow. cd OpenROAD-flow-scripts sudo ./etc/DependencyInstaller.sh

+Now, for CentOS 7 users, run below two commands before moving to further to build an openroad script. source /opt/rh/devtoolset-8/enable source /opt/rh/llvm-toolset-7.0/enable
+Note: If you are Ubuntu or Debian OS versions, skip the above steps.

 Next is to build and install the OpenROAD tool ./build_openroad.sh --local
 To verify the installation, you can run below and check